I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 Ken had been one of the first of Crystal’s friends interviewed, and he willingly provided police with samples for DNA testing.
 While Ken’s and other's samples were sitting among the backlogged State Crime Lab, Ken stayed in close touch with Bonnie, frequently being a shoulder to cry and rant on.
 Bonnie was thankful for Ken.
 He had been such a wonderful source of support during this difficult time.

 For all their efforts, however, detectives did not have a suspect.
-They had worked sixteen-hour days nonstop since the murder, gathered numerous pieces of evidence, and interviewed over 400 people, but continued to come up empty-handed.
+They had worked sixteen-hour days nonstop since the murder, gathered numerous pieces of evidence, and interviewed over 400 people, but they continued to come up empty-handed.

 Revealing the Killer

 On February 15, 1991, the Conway police department received a call from the State Law Enforcement Division (SLED); they had matched DNA and semen samples taken from Crystal’s body to a sample taken by detectives.
 The police began a manhunt for Ken Register.

 After several hours of interrogations, Ken finally broke down and confessed to the crime.
 He told investigators on the night Crystal died, they had unprotected consensual sex.
 Ken said when he had ejaculated inside her, Crystal was furious and threatened to cry rape if she became pregnant.
 Ken said he became outraged at Crystal’s screaming and insults, and before he realized what he was doing, he was stabbing her.
 Ken told investigators when he came to his senses and realized what he’d done, he panicked.
 He pulled Crystal from his car, tossed her into the ditch, threw away the knife, and hurried home.